Gareth Emery: Albums and hits

-On 30 January 2017, Emery released a single titled "Saving Light" with artist Standerwick and Haliene on the Canadian label Monstercat.
+On 30 January 2017, Emery released a single titled "Saving Light" with artists Standerwick and Haliene on the Canadian label Monstercat.
 The song and its music video were a collaboration with the charity Ditch The Label in an effort to prevent bullying among children and young adults.
 The music video for Saving Light has received over 2 million views on YouTube as of December 2017.
 On 21 December, Armin van Buuren announced that Saving Light won the A State of Trance "Tune of the Year" for 2017.